Ghooosstt/docker-IdentityIQ/README.md

 # Docker-IdentityIQ
-Deploy an IdentityIQ instance using Docker.
+Deploy a SailPoint IdentityIQ instance using Docker.
 This project use docker-compose to deploy:
 * An Apache Tomcat container with IdentityIQ.
 * A MySQL container.
 * A phpMyAdmin container.